syncfusion-content/ej2-react-docs/ej2-react/textbox/how-to/set-the-read-only-textbox.md

 ---
 layout: post
 title: Set the read only textbox in React Textbox component | Syncfusion
-description: Learn here all about set the read only support in Syncfusion Essential React Textbox component, it's elements and more.
+description: Learn here all about set the read only textbox in Syncfusion Essential React Textbox component, it's elements and more.
 control: Set the read only textbox
 platform: ej2-react
 documentation: ug